joomlatools/joomlatools-pages/README.md

 ## What is Joomlatools Pages?

-Joomlatools Pages is a simple, static content generato for **[Joomla](http://www.joomla.org)**.
-It's inspired by the ideas and concepts of flat-file CMS systems like [Jekhyll]( https://jekyllrb.com), [Grav](https://getgrav.org/), etc. Pages takes your html content or renders Markdown, Twig, Joomla templates, ... and spits out the content and injects it in your site.
+Joomlatools Pages is a simple, static content generator for **[Joomla](http://www.joomla.org)**.
+It's inspired by the ideas and concepts of flat-file CMS systems like [Jekhyll]( https://jekyllrb.com), [Grav](https://getgrav.org/), etc. Pages takes your html content or renders Markdown, Twig, Joomla templates, ... spits out the result and injects it in your site.

-It's developed and maintained by [Timble](http://timble.net) with the help of passionate developers from all over the world.

 ## Why Joomlatools Pages?